 Tools That Backfire (And What to Use Instead)

-- Shock Collars: Triggers aggression.
+- Shock Collars: trigger aggression.
 Swap for vibration collars set to โbuzz,โ not zap.

 - Retractable Leashes: Teaches pulling.
 Use a 6-foot nylon leash for control.